Do New One courses count towards the 20 credits I need to complete my degree?

-I have been admitted to a course in New One, but I think I may have a timetable conflict with a required course in my program of study.
+I have registered to a course in New One, but I think I may have a timetable conflict with a required course in my program of study.
 What should I do?

 New One classes take place on Thursdays 1 – 4 pm in both terms.
 If this time clashes with required course schedules contact your College Registrar as soon as possible to see what options there might be for enrolling in another course.
 It is helpful if you find out about timetable conflicts as soon as possible.
 There are often waiting lists for the New One courses and if you are not able to take them, we would like to offer your position to the next student in line.

 Do any of the courses require any specialized knowledge or educational background?
 For example, does the course on Digital Technology require knowledge of computers and/or a science background?

 None of the New One courses require a specialized knowledge.
 In fact, we encourage you to take this opportunity in your first year to explore topics that you are interested in but perhaps don’t know too much about.
 The New One Program is intended to broaden your knowledge and open you up to new and different kinds of learning experiences.
 The program provides opportunities for all to contribute their knowledge, share experiences and learn from each other.

 New One courses do not assume students will have prior specialized or technical knowledge.
 Students will come with different educational backgrounds and interests.
 Courses are taught from an interdisciplinary perspective, which means that instructors will draw on material from a range of different fields.

 I am a science student.
 What will New One courses contribute to my degree?

 New One courses will provide you a broader social perspective and creative and critical thinking to bring to your science courses.
 New One courses will also give you a solid foundation of academic skills and approaches to learning relevant to all programs of study and to future careers in science-related fields.
 If you plan to apply for research opportunities later in your degree, New One courses can help you develop the communication and presentation skills essential to science research.